Beacon-Lab-IR/armeria/README.md

 # IR Armeria

 This repository contains a set of tools typically used during an incident response event.
 Each folder includes its own README.md file with instructions on usage.
+It is recommended execute all the tools as an administrator, we have noticed differences on outputs executing tools as a normal user or admin user.

 ### Executables files (for the cyberdrill)
 | File                                               | MD5 Hash                         |
 |----------------------------------------------------|----------------------------------|